-- The import declaration is submitted to the corresponding Customs district, which verifies the data and confirms compliance with all requirements.
-If there are no observations, the declaration will be accepted, and the district will assign a validation number.
-Once the declaration is accepted, it is final and cannot be amended. - Document revision or visual examination of the goods, establishing product nature, quantity, value, and tariff classification. - In the visual examination, the verification company checks the merchandise, verifies that the security seal has not been tampered with and compares the declaration with the actual load.
+• The import declaration is submitted to the corresponding Customs district, which verifies the data and confirms compliance with all requirements.
+If there are no objections, the declaration will be accepted, and the district will assign a validation number.
+Once the declaration is accepted, it is final and cannot be amended.

+- Document revision or visual examination of the goods, establishing product nature, quantity, value, and tariff classification. - In the visual examination, the verification company checks the merchandise, verifies that the security seal has not been tampered with, and compares the declaration with the actual load.
 If correct, the document review follows.
 If not consistent, the verification company will verify that the difference is within a margin of tolerance (maximum 10 percent of the taxes) and the importer will pay the same.
 Taxes are paid on actual quantity; differences exceeding 10 percent are considered illegal shipments. - The physical examination takes additional time.
-Seventy percent of the containers at the port of Guayaquil are held more than 15 working days.

-- The verification company carries out the document revision.
-This consists of verifying that what was declared matches what the accompanying documents are on the DAI.
-If there are no observations, the Customs district will authorize the payment of tariffs, which will be done through an authorized bank.
-Subsequently, Customs will proceed to confirm this payment and will authorize the delivery of the merchandise. - Customs may demand a guarantee of 20 percent of the total amount to be paid within a maximum period of 60 days.
-If only the commercial invoice is missing in the declaration, the merchandise can be removed with a guarantee.
+Seventy percent of the containers at the port of Guayaquil are held more than 15 working days. - The verification company carries out the document revision.
+This consists of verifying that what was declared matches the accompanying documents on the import customs declaration.
+If there are no objections, the Customs district will authorize the payment of tariffs, which will be done through an authorized bank.
+Subsequently, Customs will confirm payment and authorize the delivery of the merchandise. - Customs may demand a guarantee of 20 percent of the total amount to be paid within a maximum period of 60 days.
+If the commercial invoice is missing in the declaration, the merchandise can be removed with a guarantee.
 The time period allowed for presenting a new invoice is 30 days.
-However, if the certificate-of-origin is missing it is recommendable to leave the merchandise with Customs until the new certificate arrives. - Appeals are to be made within 20 days Customs' action/notification.
+However, if the certificate-of-origin is missing it is recommended to leave the merchandise with Customs until the new certificate arrives. - Appeals need to be made within 20 days of Customs' action/notification.